iamfaliqhh/iamfaliqhh.github.io/README.md

 This is my web based portfolio built using HTML, CSS, and JavaScript.

-I've used css based animation to create the animations in this website.
+I've used CSS based animation to create the animations in this website.

 Hope you liked it!